local-first-web/state/docs/getting-started.md

 - A **Redux reducer**'s signature is `(state, action) => state`: You take the old state and an action, and you **return the new state**.
-The **proxy reducer**'s signature is `action => state => void`: You take the action and **return a change function**, which in turn recieves a proxy to the old state.
+The **proxy reducer**'s signature is `action => state => void`: You take the action and **return a change function**, which in turn receives a proxy to the old state.
 You modify the proxy, and the proxy communicates the changes you make to the framework.
 - The fallthrough case in a proxy reducer is `null` (no change function found), rather than the original `state` value.